cdobrich/btnx/README.md

 * `libglade2-dev`
 * `libgtk2.0-dev`

 On most Ubuntu machines, these are available without needing additional sources being enabled on your apt-package respositories.
-To install these dependencies, run the following command:
+To install these dependencies, run the following commands on the commandline:

-`$ sudo apt-get install libdaemon-dev libglade2-dev libgtk2.0-dev`
+`sudo apt-get install libdaemon-dev libglade2-dev libgtk2.0-dev`

 To build on **Fedora** or **Redhat**, you need the following dependencies:

-* libdaemon-devel
+* `libdaemon-devel`
-* libglade2-devel
+* `libglade2-devel`

 On Fedora, you may need more if you don't have GNU-Make or the C/C++ compilers (gcc/g++) installed.

-To install these dependencies, run the following command:
+To install these dependencies, run the following commands on the commandline:

-`$ sudo dnf install libdaemon-devel libglade2-devel `
+`sudo dnf install libdaemon-devel libglade2-devel `

+## Compiling

+btnx and btnx-config follow the simple GNU-Make conventions for easy compiling, after you have the dependencies installed.
+Run these commands from commandline:

+`./configure
+make`

+## Installing

+btnx and btnx-config follow the simple GNU-Make conventions for installing, after you have successfully run the compiling step.
+Run this commands from commandline:

+`sudo make install`

+## Uninstalling

+btnx and btnx-config follow the simple GNU-Make conventions for uninstalling:

+`sudo make install`